fivequarters/q5/docs/release-notes/fusebit-http-api.md

 _Released 07/16/21_

-- **Enhancement** Integration Sessions can now be ran against an existing set of Instances and Identities in order to update their values
+- **Enhancement** Integration Sessions can now be ran against an existing set of Instances and Identities in order to update their values.

 ## Version 1.20.23